sergiomora03/Genesis/README.md

 # Genesis bot for Twitter

-Genesis it's a bot for Twitter
+Genesis bot reads an RSS and tweet the last entry.

 ## Installation